 This is my main source of anxiety – nobody is certain.

 The placenta I delivered looked healthy; I ate well and stayed active throughout my pregnancy; I didn’t smoke or drink; I gained an appropriate amount of weight myself – I was low risk right up until induction (at which point a woman automatically becomes high risk).
 Yet Pixie was a low birth weight.

 Low birth weight in itself may not be a disaster – plenty of babies are born at the weight Pixie was with no problems.
 In fact, we were sent home relatively quickly… Only we were readmitted within hours and Pixie was quite poorly for several days.

 My final growth scan indicated that Pixie’s abdominal circumference was small for her size.
 That was the concern and the reason I was induced.
 Despite an apparently well-functioning placenta, Pixie was not gaining weight.
 Following the new research I mentioned, it’s possible I wouldn’t be induced in a similar situation – but given that Pixie ended up poorly, nobody is quite sure what went wrong, hence my fears and anxieties.

 Essentially, Pixie presented as a preemie, despite not technically being so at 16 days early: she was too lethargic to feed and this led to severe dehydration.

-I have worries of a similar situation with my second baby, but ultimately I’m being closely monitored and I cannot ask for more.
+I have worries of a similar situation with my second baby, but ultimately I’m being closely monitored via the pregnancy GAP and GROW programme and I cannot ask for more.
 I have a better understanding of what to expect and what to look out for this time in terms of dehydration, and I have to place my faith in the hospital caring for us.

 They didn’t let me down last time, and I have to trust that they’ll help me to safely deliver my second baby too.